r-hta/r-hta-workshop-2024/README.md

 ## Materials

-Links to external materials can be found in the table below:
+Links to external materials can be found in the table below, thanks to Wael Mohammed for updating this throughout the workshop as new slides were made available.

 ### Friday 28th June 2024